 IAM-NSX-SEC-011

-For the management domain NSX Local Manager cluster, change the root, admin, and audit account passwords on a recurring or event-initiated schedule by using SDDC Manager.
+• For VMware Cloud Foundation 5.0 and earlier, for the management domain NSX Local Manager cluster, change the root, admin, and audit account passwords on a recurring or event-initiated schedule by using SDDC Manager.

 IAM-NSX-SEC-012

-For each VI workload domain NSX Local Manager cluster, change the root and the admin account passwords on a recurring or event-initiated schedule by using SDDC Manager.
+• For VMware Cloud Foundation 5.0 and earlier, for each VI workload domain NSX Local Manager cluster, change the root and the admin account passwords on a recurring or event-initiated schedule by using SDDC Manager.

-• The passwords for the root and admin accounts for each VI workload domain NSX Local Manager cluster expire based on the default password expiration settings for each account.
+• The passwords for the accounts for each VI workload domain NSX Local Manager cluster expire based on the password expiration settings for each account.

 • SDDC Manager manages each VI workload domain NSX Local Manager cluster in the system.
-The root and admin account passwords must be known and managed by SDDC Manager.
+The accounts passwords must be known and managed by SDDC Manager.

-• You must manage the password change or an automated password rotation schedule for the root and admin accounts by using SDDC Manager
+• You must manage the password change or an automated password rotation schedule for the accounts by using SDDC Manager

 • If the authentication policy sets the minimum password length to a value greater than 20, automatic password rotation in SDDC Manager cannot be performed.
 Passwords must be updated or remediated.